Paleocene: Marine invertebrates

 Among marine invertebrates, plankton and those with a planktonic stage in their development (meroplankton) were most impacted by the K–Pg extinction event, and plankton populations crashed.
 Nearly 90% of all calcifying plankton species perished.
 This reverberated up and caused a global marine food chain collapse, namely with the extinction of ammonites and large raptorial marine reptiles.
 Nonetheless, the rapid diversification of large fish species indicates a healthy plankton population through the Paleocene.

 Marine invertebrate diversity may have taken about 7 million years to recover, though this may be a preservation artifact as anything smaller than 5 mm is unlikely to be fossilized, and body size may have simply decreased across the boundary.
 A 2019 study found that in Seymour Island, Antarctica, the marine life assemblage consisted primarily of burrowing creatures—such as burrowing clams and snails—for around 320,000 years after the K–Pg extinction event, and it took around a million years for the marine diversity to return to previous levels.
 Areas closer to the equator may have been more affected.
 Sand dollars first evolved in the late Paleocene.
 The Late Cretaceous decapod crustacean assemblage of James Ross Island appears to have been mainly pioneer species and the ancestors of modern fauna, such as the first Antarctic crabs and the first appearance of the lobsters of the genera Linuparus, Metanephrops, and Munidopsis which still inhabit Antarctica today.

 In the Cretaceous, the main reef-building creatures were the box-like bivalve rudists instead of coral—though a diverse Cretaceous coral assemblage did exist—and rudists had collapsed by the time of the K–Pg extinction event.
 Some corals are known to have survived in higher latitudes in the Late Cretaceous and into the Paleogene, and hard coral-dominated reefs may have recovered by 8 million years after the K–Pg extinction event, though the coral fossil record of this time is rather sparse.
 Though there was a lack of extensive coral reefs in the Paleocene, there were some colonies—mainly dominated by zooxanthellate corals—in shallow coastal (neritic) areas.
 Starting in the latest Cretaceous and continuing until the early Eocene, calcareous corals rapidly diversified.
 Corals probably competed mainly with red and coralline algae for space on the seafloor.
 Calcified dasycladalean green algae experienced the greatest diversity in their evolutionary history in the Paleocene.
-Though coral reef ecosystems do not become particularly abundant in the fossil record until the Miocene (possibly due to preservation bias), strong Paleocene coral reefs have been identified in what are now the Pyrenees (emerging as early as 63 mya), with some smaller Paleocene coral reefs identified across the Mediterranean region.
+Though coral reef ecosystems do not become particularly abundant in the fossil record until the Miocene (possibly due to preservation bias), strong Paleocene coral reefs have been identified in what are now the Pyrenees (emerging as early as 63 Ma), with some smaller Paleocene coral reefs identified across the Mediterranean region.